Microsimulations of demographic changes in England and Wales under different EU referendum scenarios: Results

 \subsection{Total size of the E\&W population}

-\ Differences in population size between the considered scenarios become apparent within a few years, as shown in~Fig.\,\ref{fig:tot_pop}, confirming a significant influence of Britain's EU membership on its demographics.
-Brexit will abate the population growth, fueled by the overall immigration, births and extending lifespan (see insert).
-The ONS estimates~obtained by a static `cohort component method'~\cite{ONSprojections}, included for comparison, are slightly higher than our Status quo prediction.
+Differences in population size between the considered scenarios become apparent within a few years, as shown in~Fig.\,\ref{fig:tot_pop}, confirming the significant influence of Britain's EU membership on its demographic structure.
+The E\&W population growth is fuelled by extending lifespan and immigration along with the higher fertility rate of immigrant women.
+Brexit will abate, but not halt it (see insert).
+The ONS estimates obtained by a static extrapolation called ``cohort component method''~\cite{ONSprojections}, included for comparison, are slightly higher than our ``Status quo'' prediction.